Volvo EX30 Review

 Ginny Says

 “Volvo was late to the game with electrification, and some of its electric cars felt a bit also-ran.
-The EX30 changes that; it’s desirable, great value, drives well and has some fantastic design touches.”
+The EX30 changes that; it’s desirable, great value and drives well, but I do wish that boot was a bit bigger!”

 Mike Says

-“This looks a great package, although that the entry model’s range may be a bit tightfor some buyers.
-That said, the mid-spec cars look good value and the design looksvery neat inside and out.”
+“This is great package, although that the entry model’s range may be a bit tight for some buyers.
+That said, the mid-spec cars look good value and the design looks neat inside and out.
+Love the interior finishes - it's a refreshing change from most boring car interiors.”

 It’s a bit pokey in the back seats, and boot space is okay but not great, so there are definitely more spacious family cars on offer at the Volvo’s price